-We speak about mandatory locking when the locking system forbids a process to perform I/O, unless it has obtained a specific file lock.
+We say mandatory locking when the locking system forbids (at the OS level) a process to perform I/O, unless it has obtained a specific file lock.

-We speak about advisory locking when acquiring locks before entering the critical section is a convention agreed upon by cooperating processes, i.e.:
+We say advisory locking when acquiring locks before entering the critical section is a convention agreed upon by cooperating processes, i.e.:

-- acquiring the lock by multiple processes is prevented... - ... but performing I/O ignoring the lock is not!
+- acquiring the lock by multiple processes will be prevented... - ... but performing I/O ignoring the lock won't!